zentrocdot/LazyImageUpscaler/README.md

 the upscaling factor is an integer.
 Floating point numbers cannot be used for upscaling.
 </p>

 <p align="justify">The tabs of the web UI are arranged according to logic of the
 implemented methods for upscaling (see Figure 1):</p>

+* Tab 1 to Tab 3
-* Standard methods (numerical interpolation methods) on base of OpenCV, PIL and scikit-image
+  + Standard methods (numerical interpolation methods) on base of OpenCV, PIL and scikit-image
+* Tab 4 to Tab 5
-* Methods using pretrained models from Machine Learning on base of OpenCV and super-image
+  + Methods using pretrained models from Machine Learning on base of OpenCV and super-image
+* Tab 6
-* Methods based on a Stable Diffusion model and Stable Diffusion upscaler models
+  + Methods based on a Stable Diffusion model and Stable Diffusion upscaler models

 ## Presumption